Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class6/README.md

 2) Then, it performs various refinements to reduce annotation errors such as misannotations and finds paralogs.
 3) Finally, it will take every isolate and order them by presence/absence of genes.

-For our analysis today, We will be looking at 8 *Klebsiella pneumoniae* genomes from human and environmental sources.
+For our analysis today, we will expand from the two genomes above, to a larger set of 8 *Klebsiella pneumoniae* genomes from human and environmental sources.
 Six of these genomes are from [this paper](https://www.pnas.org/content/112/27/E3574), and the other two are sequences from our lab.
-We are interested in learning more about potential differences in the resistomes of human and environmental isolates.
+Above we saw that despite having very different lifestyles, the overall attribution of genes to different functional categories didn't look especially different.
+Using panaroo, we will see how different these genomes are in the genes they actually encode.

 > ***i.
 Generate pan-genome matrix using Panaroo and GFF files***